 Finally, show your client what you’re capable of!
 Most of your consultation time will be spent actually applying the makeup she chooses.
 Be prepared to do additional applications or make adjustments if she decides that the style looked better on the face chart than it does on her.
 The consultation is your chance to really ‘wow’ your client and show her how amazing you can help her look for the real event.

-Do you want to learn more about interacting with makeup artistry clients?
-Check out the courses here at QC Makeup Academy’s flexible online makeup courses!
+Learn more about professional makeup artistry with flexible courses at QC Makeup Academy’s flexible online makeup courses!
 Each course prepares you to conduct skilled makeup application and professional client meetings.
-Take a look at which course might be best for you!
+Take a peek at which course might be best for you!